Skip to content

 Sources#

-Detection tools (SIEM, EDR, IDS, or firewalls): Cases created automatically by trusted detection tools, when you prefer to manage alert triage within the tool or trust it to generate mostly true positives.
+• Detection tools (SIEM, EDR, IDS, or firewalls): Cases created automatically by trusted detection tools, used when alert triage is managed within the tool or when the tool generates mostly true positives.

 Key components#